List your used robotic milking equipment with us...No sale no fee! Click here

 Batch milking with robots

-Batch milking with robots is starting to gain traction, but why and is it a good option?
+Batch milking with robots is starting to gain traction, but why, and is it a good option?

-Boumatic, DeLaval, Fullwood Joz and GEA all offer batch milking with robots and with large herds, it can make a lot of economic sense.
+Boumatic, DeLaval, Fullwood Joz and GEA all offer batch milking with robots, and with large herds, it can make a lot of economic sense.

 How does it work?

-The machines require one hours down time between milkings, for washing and maintenance, leaving 21 hours per day for milking.
+The machines require one hour's down time between milkings, for washing and maintenance, leaving 21 hours per day for milking.
 Assuming an average box time of 7.5 minutes per cow, each robot can then achieve 8 milkings per hour, or 168 per day.

 Advantages